gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 but not always, a 32-bit processor instruction set is used with 32-bit data model, and a 64-bit processor instruction set is used with 64-bit data model.

 Usually, it is possible to combine different instruction sets in the same binary.
-So, when linking a binary targetting the amb64 CPU, it is fine to link against a library built for the x86 CPU.
+So, when linking a binary targetting the amd64 CPU, it is fine to link against a library built for the x86 CPU.
 It is not possible to combine different data models in the same executable.

 On OS X, a binary may target multiple architectures, as a universal binary.
-It should be noted that a universal binary simply supports more than one architecture, but not necessarily every architecture as the name suggests.
+It should be noted that a universal binary simply supports more than one architectures, but not necessarily every architecture as the name suggests.
 For example, a universal binary might include x86 & amd64 suport but no ppc or ppc64 support.

 File names are important here.
 Generally, architecture is not encoded in the binary file name.
 The build must be able to distinguish between binaries that have the same file name (and install path) but are built for different architectures.

+It is not always possible to build the binaries for more than one architecture on a given machine.
+On Linux machines, the system libraries for the target architecture must be installed and available for linking.
+On Windows machines, a separate compiler must be used for each architecture.

 To implement this:

-* Add appropriate tasks so that producer project can compile, link and publish the binaries for all architectures in a single build invocation.
+* Add appropriate tasks so that producer project can compile, link and publish the binaries for all available architectures in a single build invocation.
 * Add some mechanism for the developer to select the architectures they are interested in from the command-line and tooling API.
-* Include in the published meta-data information about which (cpu + data model) each binary was built for.
+* Include in the published meta-data information about which (CPU + data model) each binary was built for.
-* Consumer project selects the binaries with the appropriate cpu + data model when resolving the link and runtime dependencies for the executable.
+* Consumer project selects the binaries with the appropriate (CPU + data model) when resolving the link and runtime dependencies for the executable.
 * Allow compiler and linker settings to be specified for each architecture.
 * Allow resolved binaries to have the same file name across architectures.
-For example, a dynamic library should be called libsomething.so regardless of whether it happens to be built for the x86 or amd64 architectures.
+For example, a dynamic library should be called `libsomething.so` regardless of whether it happens to be built for the x86 or amd64 architectures.
 * Define some standard names for CPU instruction sets and architectures, plus mappings to platform specific names.
 * Define some default architectures for the x86 chipset.
-So, every c++ binary may be built for the x86 and amd64 architectures by default.
+So, every C++ binary may be built for the x86 and amd64 architectures by default.

 To generate the binaries:

 * For windows, run the 'x86' or 'x86_amd64' compiler.
 * For linux + intel CPU, run with gcc with -m32 or -m64.
-* For mac, run gcc with -arch i386, -arch x86_64, -arch ppc, -arch ppc64.
+* For OS X, run gcc with -arch i386, -arch x86_64, -arch ppc, -arch ppc64.
 Can include multiple times to generate a universal binary.
+Need to fix
+  GRADLE-2431.

 Native architecture names: